Raaastin/shatterpoint-helper/Readme.md

 Outdated readme.
 Main purpose is accurate, but detail cannot be trusted (ex: it's possible to save more that 1 list).
 Should be updated once the app development is over.

+Deprecated:
+This repo is no more supported.
+The app is currently being fully reworked in kotlin for better user experience and performance

 # Android App: StrugglePal
 Companion app for the board game SW: Shatterpoint.